GoogleCloudPlatform/spanner-migration-tool/reverse_replication/ReverseReplicationUserGuide.md

 2. Set the chagne stream retention period to maximum value of 7 days to avoid any data loss.

-3. Use the launcher script to create teh necessary GCP resources and avoid creating them manually.
+3. Use the launcher script to create the necessary GCP resources and avoid creating them manually.

 ## Customize

 The Dataflow jobs can be customized.
+Some use cases could be:
+1. To customize the logic to filter records from reverse replication.
+2. To handle some custom reverse transformation scenarios.
+3. To customize shard level routing.

 To customize, checkout the open source template, add the custom logic, build and launch the open source template.